Marriage and Family Therapy Faculty and Staff

 Dr. De Barbieri is past Vice President and National Board member of the American Anorexia and Bulimia Association [AABA] as well as first chair of AABA's College Task Force.
 She also served as a member of Eating Disorders Awareness and Prevention, a national organization for the prevention of eating disorders.
 The American Anorexia and Bulimia Association and Eating Disorders Awareness and Prevention merged in 2001, to form the National Eating Disorders Association [NEDA]: the leading eating disorders organization advocacy group for the treatment and prevention of eating disorders in the United States.
 Dr. De Barbieri is a charter member of the Connecticut College Eating Disorders Task Force and is currently a member of the American Counseling Association, the Connecticut Counseling Association, the Association for Counselor Education and Supervision, the American Mental Health Counseling Association, the American Association of University Women and the American Association of University Professors.
 She remains a well-known presenter in the field of eating disorders.
 Her publications, both in print and media, focus on the treatment and prevention of eating disorders.
 Her current research is in the primary prevention of eating disorders and building resiliency in school-age girls, most notably through the North Star Program, which is part of the True North Youth Development Non-Profit Organization.

-Adjunct faculty are carefully selected from community professionals known for their integrity, visibility and contribution to the field of Marriage and Family Therapy.
-All Clinical faculty maintain AAMFT Approved Supervisor status.
+Adjunct faculty are carefully selected from community professionals known for their integrity, visibility and contribution to the field of Marriage and Family Therapy, while all clinical faculty are AAMFT Approved Supervisor or Approved Supervisor Candidates.
 These faculty members are frequently engaged as educators, clinicians and clinical consultants to prominent clinical agencies in the State of Connecticut.
 All are practicing professionals.

 Erin Cushing, LMFT